 - 3/4 cup milk (I used 2% low fat)

 - Preheat oven to 350º.
 Wash, peel and cut the peaches in to slices or wedges.
 If they are very ripe, you might get chunks…that’s okay.
-Add them to a bowl along with 1/2 cup of granulated sugar with 2 Tbsp removed, 1 Tbsp bourbon, 1 Tbsp brown sugar, 1/2 tsp vanilla, 1/2 tsp almond extract, and 1/4 tsp cinnamon; toss with a wooden spoon so the fruit is coated evenly and set aside.
+Add them to a bowl along with 1/2 cup of granulated sugar, 1 Tbsp bourbon, 1 Tbsp brown sugar, 1/2 tsp vanilla, 1/2 tsp almond extract, and 1/4 tsp cinnamon; toss with a wooden spoon so the fruit is coated evenly and set aside.

-- Melt the butter along with 1 Tbsp brown sugar, pour into a 2 quart baking pan (glass is preferable).
+- Melt the butter along with 1 Tbsp brown sugar and a pinch of nutmeg, pour into a 2 quart baking pan (glass is preferable).

-- In a separate bowl mix together the flour, baking powder, and the salt.
+- In a separate bowl mix together the flour, remaining 1/2 cup of sugar, baking powder, and the salt.
 Stir with a whisk then add the milk.
 Mix together gently until smooth, but do not over mix.
-Pour the batter over the melted butter as evenly as possible and do not mix it together.
+Pour the batter over the melted butter as evenly as possible, gently spread the batter over the butter mixture.

 - Top with the fruit mixture.
 Sprinkle a pinch of cinnamon and a pinch of nutmeg over the top and bake for about 45-50 minutes, until the edges are golden.
 Start watching it at about 45 minutes since all ovens vary.
 In my oven it cooked in just under 50 minutes.